How a secretive hippie hideaway in Thailand transformed into a world-renowned beach retreat

 He suggested they try and do something more meaningful there.

-Known locally as Hat Thian (Candle Beach), the bay was owned by a single Thai family whom Sanders had befriended.
+Known locally as Hat Thian (Mangrove Beach), the bay was owned by a single Thai family whom Sanders had befriended.
 This made it easier to come to an agreement for leasing the land and building The Sanctuary, compared with the many other bays divided amongst multiple rival families.

 Pictured here in its early days, The Sanctuary was founded in the 1990s.